Join More Than 6,500 Curious Brainiacs!

 Francis poses for a photo during an Easter procession in 2000.
 A couple of years earlier he had become the archbishop of Buenos Aires.Espinola Family/AP

 The unprecedented move set the stage for the conclave of cardinals to elect Cardinal Bergoglio as pope.
 At 76 years old, Francis was considered relatively old for a new pope.
-But he brought a renewed energy and more progressive vision to the church after replacing the scholarly Benedict.
+But he brought renewed energy and a more progressive vision to the church after replacing the scholarly Benedict.

 Francis greets parishioners in Buenos Aires.Claudia Conteris/AFP/Getty Images